 Researchers convene annually for a Content Analysis Professional Development Workshop in conjunction with the Academy of Management Annual Meeting.

-This year’s workshop will be held on Friday, August 9, 2019 in Boston.
+This year’s workshop was held on Friday, August 9, 2019 in Boston.”

 Learn more about content analysis resources on the Internet and to see a reference list of books and journal articles.